-There were no material changes in the Company's significant accounting policies from those at December 31, 2012; however, the following information, which relates to the U.S. launch of Gattex in February 2013, is in addition to, and should be read in conjunction with, the accounting policies included in the Company's Annual Report on Form 10-K for the year ended December 31, 2012.
+There were no significant changes in the Company's significant accounting policies from those at December 31, 2012; however, the following information, which relates to the U.S. launch of Gattex in February 2013, is in addition to, and should be read in conjunction with, the accounting policies included in the Company's our Annual Report on Form 10-K for the year ended December 31, 2012.

 Product Sales.
-Product sales represent U.S. sales of Gattex, which was approved by the U.S. Food and Drug Administration (FDA) in December 2012.
+Product sales represent U.S. sales of Gattex, which was approved by the FDA in December 2012.
 The Company recognizes revenue from Gattex product sales when persuasive evidence of an arrangement exists, title to product and associated risk of loss has passed to the customer, the price is fixed or determinable, collection from the customer is reasonably assured, the Company has no further performance obligations, and returns can be reasonably estimated.

-All prescriptions for Gattex, received directly by NPS from the patient's physician, are handled through NPS Advantage, the Company's data management and patient support program, which investigates and determines the patient's insurance coverage for Gattex.
+All prescriptions for Gattex, received directly by NPS from the patient's physician, are handled through NPS Advantage, the Company's data management and patient support program, who investigates and determines the patient's insurance coverage for Gattex.
 Once coverage is confirmed, NPS forwards the prescription to the specialty pharmacy (SP) who then re-confirms the coverage and dispenses Gattex to the patient.
 The Company sells Gattex directly to a limited number of SPs and a specialty distributor (SD) who dispense product to patients, hospitals or U.S. government entities.
-The Company invoices and records revenue when the SPs or SD receives Gattex from the Company's third-party logistics warehouse.
+The Company invoices and records revenue upon the SPs' or SD's receipt of Gattex from the Company's third-party logistics warehouse.
 The Company's SPs order product to fill prescriptions that have been approved for reimbursement by payers.